Toxoplasmosis is an infection due to the parasite Toxoplasma gondii.

 - Eating raw or undercooked meat (lamb, pork, and beef)

 Toxoplasmosis also affects people who have weakened immune systems.
+These people are more likely to have symptoms.

 The infection may also be passed from an infected mother to her baby through the placenta.
 This results in congenital toxoplasmosis.